 The compiler is reentrant and may be loaded in a shared area in MVS or mapped to a shared segment in CMS.
+However, the Pascal/VS PID materials do not contain procedures to do this.

 16.3 IMPLEMENTATION RESTRICTIONS AND DEPENDENCIES